MetalZuna/BAEAI/Snap_E-Book/Snap_AI_Prompt_Framework_E-Book/3_Out_Of_The_Box_Prompts/System_Prompt_Library/3_Advise/State.md

 Noocracy: Noocracy is a hypothetical form of government where decision-making is done by wise people.
-Various philosophers like Plato, Gautama Buddha, al-Farabi, and Confucius have proposed this idea, emphasizing rule by the wise or knowledgeable​2​.
+Various philosophers like Plato, Gautama Buddha, al-Farabi, and Confucius have proposed this idea, emphasizing rule by the wise or knowledgeable​.